-WHY HOW 2.1.4.
+WHY ноw 2.1.4.
 Develop strong induction processes for new staff Establishing strong induction processes that commence from application stage of recruitment will ensure that teachers understand quickly the standards and expectations and can focus their skill development and get up to speed quickly.
 It will also ensure the emerging culture of whole school practice is reinforced, rather than weakened, by introducing new staff.
-Develop checklists that identify responsibilities of the new staff, their direct line-manager and the deputy principal/principal. e.g New Teacher Induction Program (see Case Studies for School Improvement ,2019 - St Albans).
-Completion of these checklists need to be reviewed for progress for each individual teacher by the end of Term 1.
-Assign a buddy to new staff to represent the "way we do things" around here.
-2.1.5 Review student data to identify students requiring literacy/numeracy support and modify the timetable to provide specialist intervention classes A key decision for the school will be which intervention program/s to implement, when the programs will run, and which students will be invited to attend the intervention program/s.
+Develop checklists that identify responsibilities of the new s Teacher Induction Program (see Case Studies for School Imp Completion of these checklists need to be reviewed for pro staff to represent the "way we do things" around here.
+2.1.5.
+Review performance management and development ensuring strong alignment with whole-school improvement plans Having good performance management processes is critically important for translating school plans into improved student performance - make sure the processes are well designed and implemented.
+Leaders should consider distribution of the ownership of kee and inform the roles and responsibilities of staff members w key initiatives and milestones in a schools' Strategic Directic performance and development cycle.
+By doing so, each staff improvement plan.
+2.1.6.
+Review student data to identify students requiring literacy/numeracy support and modify the timetable to provide specialist intervention classes A key decision for the school will be which intervention program/s to implement, when the programs will run, and which students will be invited to attend the intervention program/s.
 It is important to identify students that may need literacy intervention through analysis of baseline data and then adjusting the timetable so there is enough learning time at the right time of day for identified Year 7-9 students in literacy and numeracy.
 Students at or below benchmarks require intensive explicit, regular literacy and numeracy instruction through a timetabled intervention class with specialist teachers.
-Improving literacy skills must be prioritised by being flexible with timetabling, which can include adding extra periods or adopting middle schooling approaches or vertical timetabling (7/8 in ability groups for literacy and numeracy).
-Recruiting specialist teachers or re-training teachers may be required to implement this.
-Intervention programs can include: • MacqLit (MultiLit) • Corrective reading
+Improving literacy skills must be prioritised by being flexible schooling approaches or vertical timetabling (7/8 in ability g teachers may be required to implement this.
+Intervention programs can include: • MacqLit (MultiLit) • Corrective reading ew staff, their direct line-manager and the deputy principal/principal. e.g New I Improvement ,2019 - St Albans).